osti11/logbook/README.md

 # logbook

-this APP is logbook manager, to simplify the write of a physical logbook.
+this APP is example for a logbook manager, to simplify the write of a physical logbook.

 ## Documentation